Posted on January 1, 2009 by jcs

 It’s an interesting subject that probably comes up more in boxing than in MMA, but it’s definitely more intriguing in the MMA world due to the large variance in styles.
-I ran the analysis with all MMA bouts that we have on record (over 68,000).
+I ran the analysis with all mixed martial arts bouts that we have on record (over 68,000).

 So how often does A beat C?
 First, let’s acknowledge the potential issues in analyzing this statistic.